Reserve Officer Training Corps (ROTC) Programs

 Studies.
 The department is located in Office 247 of the Rickel Academic Wing in the TCU Recreation Center on the Texas Christian University campus.
 The telephone number is (817) 257-7461 or call 1-800-TCU-FROG and ask for Air Force ROTC.
 The website is www.afrotc.tcu.edu.

 Military Science (Army ROTC):

 Dallas Baptist University offers ARMY ROTC through a cross-enrollment agreement with the University of Texas at Arlington.
-What this means is that you register for Army ROTC just like you do for the rest of your classes at DBU, you pay your tuition at DBU, and your DBU transcript will show those classes, but you will attend classes at the University of Texas at Arlington or in accordance with your schedule.
+You register for Army ROTC just like you do for the rest of your classes at DBU, you pay your tuition at DBU, and your DBU transcript will show those classes, but you attend classes at the University of Texas at Arlington or in accordance with your schedule.